One Shining Moment: History

 Barrett, a singer-songwriter from Ann Arbor, Michigan, was inspired to write the song in 1986 when, after playing a set at a bar in East Lansing, Michigan, he stayed and watched Larry Bird play on TV.
 He wrote the song down on a napkin the next day, later stating that "the song came fully formed" and "all the lyrics just wrote themselves."
 He passed the song along to high school friend Armen Keteyian, an investigative journalist for CBS Sports and, at that time, Sports Illustrated, who in turn passed it to CBS Sports' creative director Doug Towey.

 Towey originally planned to debut the song not after a basketball game, but after a football game, Super Bowl XXI on January 25, 1987.
 It was to have been the post-game montage from that contest, but the game ran past the expected airtime and CBS had a prime time show to debut in the next time slot, (Note: The show was Hard Copy, a drama that aired during the 1987 television season, and was unrelated to the later tabloid show of the same name.) so the montage was canceled.
 CBS then asked Barrett for permission to use the song after the 1987 NCAA Division I Men's Basketball Championship Game on March 30, in which Indiana beat Syracuse.
 Towey decided to use "One Shining Moment" to close CBS's coverage of the tournament.
 The positive public response led to it becoming an annual feature.

 Since 2016, CBS and TBS broadcast the championship game in alternating years, CBS odd and TBS even.
 At the beginning of this arrangement there were concerns that the song might not be used in even years due to its association with CBS.
 However, on March 16, 2016, CBS Sports chairman Sean McManus confirmed that "One Shining Moment" would still be used during years that Turner Sports broadcasts the championship game under the consortium's contract, owing to the long-standing tradition.

 In 2020, the NCAA announced a contest for basketball fans to perform their own rendition of the song, with the winning rendition to be played on TBS during the pregame show for the championship game on April 6.
 However, due to the cancelation of that year's tournament as a result of the COVID-19 pandemic in the United States, the contest was canceled.
 In addition, because the tournament was canceled, the annual playing of the song in its usual postgame context did not happen for the first time since its 1987 debut, although some teams created their own montages featuring the song.
+However, prior to the start of the 2021 edition of the tournament, a video featuring the best moments from every edition of the tournament, set to "One Shining Moment", was posted on the NCAA March Madness social pages on March 18, 2021, the day the tournament began.